Total disconnectedness and percolation for the supports of super-tree random measures: Introduction and Description of the Main Results

 Our main results (Theorems \ref{thm:perc2} and \ref{thm:totdisc} below) concern connectedness properties of $\supp(\nu)$.
 Let $\text{comp}(x)$ denote the connected component in $\supp(\nu)$ containing a point $x\in\supp(\nu)$ and use the same notation for $X_1$ in place of $\nu$.
 For $X_1$, Tribe \cite{T91} proved that if $d>2$ then w.p.$1$ for $X_1$-a.a.\ $x$, $\text{comp}(x)=\{x\}$.
 His proof just fails if $d=2$.
-In Section~\ref{sec:wdisc} we adapt Tribe's argument to prove the analogue for $B$-ary CSTRM's, which again agrees with SBM when $\beta=1$. \begin{theorem} If $\nu$ is a $B$-ary CSTRM with $d>\frac{2}{\beta}$ then w.p.$1$ for $\nu$-a.a. $x$, $\text{comp}(x)=\{x\}$. \end{theorem} Note that the conclusion above does not exclude the existence of a non-trivial $\nu$-null connected component of $\supp(\nu)$.
+In Section~\ref{sec:wdisc} we adapt Tribe's argument to prove the analogue for $B$-ary CSTRMs, which again agrees with SBM when $\beta=1$. \begin{theorem} If $\nu$ is a $B$-ary CSTRM with $d>\frac{2}{\beta}$ then w.p.$1$ for $\nu$-a.a. $x$, $\text{comp}(x)=\{x\}$. \end{theorem} Note that the conclusion above does not exclude the existence of a non-trivial $\nu$-null connected component of $\supp(\nu)$.
 In fact a natural example of this behaviour will follow from one of our main results below (see Remark~\ref{rem:ccomp}).

 To describe our result on the existence of a non-trivial connected component in $\supp(\nu)$ we need some notation and terminology.
 Let $\Z^d$ denote the standard cubic lattice (each site has $2d$ neighbours) and let $p_c(\Z^d)$ denote the critical probability for site percolation on $\Z^d$.
-(Later we will use the same notation for other graphs.)
+Later we will use the same notation for other graphs.
+See Section~1.6 of \cite{G99} for basic information about site percolation on $\Z^d$.